MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Install-Module.md

 > PowerShell blog.

 As a security best practice, evaluate a module's code before running any cmdlets or functions for the first time.
-To prevent running modules that contain malicious code, installed modules are not automatically imported after installation.
+To prevent running modules that contain malicious code, installed modules aren't automatically imported after installation.

-If the module name specified by the **Name** parameter does not exist in the repository, `Install-Module` returns an error.
+If the module name specified by the **Name** parameter doesn't exist in the repository, `Install-Module` returns an error.

 To install multiple modules, use the **Name** parameter and specify a comma-separated array of module names.
-If you specify multiple module names, you cannot use **MinimumVersion**, **MaximumVersion**, or **RequiredVersion**. `Find-Module` creates **PSRepositoryItemInfo** objects that can be sent down the pipeline to `Install-Module`.
+If you specify multiple module names, you can't use **MinimumVersion**, **MaximumVersion**, or **RequiredVersion**. `Find-Module` creates **PSRepositoryItemInfo** objects that can be sent down the pipeline to `Install-Module`.
 The pipeline is another way to specify multiple modules to install in a single command.